gapdays/gapdays2025-spring/index.md

 We have confirmed minicourses by [Ilaria Colazzo](https://www.ilariacolazzo.info/new/), [Bettina Eick](http://www.iaa.tu-bs.de/beick/) and [Michel Lavrauw](https://osebje.famnit.upr.si/~michel.lavrauw/).
 The preliminaries contents of the minicourses are as follows.

-- **Minicourse 1 by Illaria Colazzo**

-1. Introduction to GAP: Basics of Computation
-Topics: Basic arithmetic, programming, linear algebra, and an introduction to group theory concepts.

-2. Group Theory in GAP: Permutation and Finite Groups
-Topics: Permutation groups, cyclic groups, dihedral groups, symmetric groups, and alternating groups.

-3. Group Theory in GAP: Matrix Groups and Homomorphisms
-Topics: Matrix groups, group homomorphisms, and automorphism groups, with computational applications.

-- **Minicourse 2 by Bettina Eick**
-1. Finite p-groups and finite solvable groups in GAP

-2. Classification of finite groups (SmallGroups / GrpConst packages)

-3. The Lazard correspondence and Lie p-rings in GAP (LiePRing package)

-- **Minicourse 3 by Michel Lavrauw**

-1. Projective spaces over finite fields in GAP (FinInG package)

-2. Coding theory in GAP (guava package)

-3. Incidence geometries and substructure (FinInG package)

 We warmly invite all people interested with little knowledge of the insides of GAP to join in as well: this includes undergraduate students, PhD students, post-docs, and more experienced mathematicians.
 You will